sdpalley/docs.erisindustries.com/tutorials/services-making.md

 }
 ```

-Note the changes here, we have added a [start script](https://docs.npmjs.com/misc/scripts#default-values) to the package.json and we have removed the dependency for the command line tool.
+Note the changes here, we have added a [start script](https://docs.npmjs.com/misc/scripts#default-values) to the `package.json` and we have removed the dependency for the command line tool (_prompt_).

 # Build Idi's Image